Using an old webcam on modern Linux

 As it turns out, not everything is still compatible. the pac207

-driver is a V4Lv1 type driver and requires a small amount of wrangling to get working correctly.
+driver is a V4Lv1 type driver rather than V4L2 which the application supports.
 Thankfully, the V4L2 developers provide a compatibility library that can be loaded using LD_PRELOAD

 service override I was able to insert the environment variable into the startup: